kupieckivivienne/MediapipeEyeStateDetection/README.md

 elif idx in (249, 263, 362, 373, 374, 380, 381, 382, 384, 385, 386, 387, 388, 390, 398, 466, 474, 475, 476, 477):
             l_eye_landmarks.append((-1, -1))
 ```
+If you are curious about the key points, please download the Face Mesh image from the Face Mesh folder on this repo.

+## Contribution
+Below we added respective contributions for our project: